 Q: I shoot a lever action rifle that chambers a pistol cartridge (such as 44 Magnum or 45 Colt).
 My rifle’s tubular magazine holds 10 rounds.
 Can I load the magazine to capacity?

 Q: Can I still buy 10 round magazines for my Ruger 10/22 rimfire rifle that I use to

 hunt small game?

-Q: I hunt boar and deer with a pistol.
+Q: I hunt deer with a pistol.
 Am I affected by the SAFE Act?

 Q: Aren't muzzle compensators used to reduce recoil on many hunting rifles?

 Q: I hunt with a semi-automatic rifle.
 Five round magazines are too expensive, so I blocked one magazine with a wood insert so it would only accept 5 rounds.
 On the other magazine I inserted a machine screw so the follower wouldn’t move far enough to accept a 6th round.
 May I still do that?

 Please note: This website is informational only and does not constitute legal advice.

 - Register your assault weapon here!

 - If you have any technical difficulties filling out the online registration, please call 1-855-LAWGUNS or fill in the form HERE and mail to the address listed on the form.